smx-smx/KodiSharp/README.md

 - [C#] Encode to JSON
 - [C#] Pass the JSON message to Python
 - [Python] Decode the JSON message
-- [Python] Eval the code
+- [Python] Eval the code and store the result in a special accumulator variable called `LastResult`
-- [Python] Send the result back to Python, from a special accumulator variable called `LastResult`
+- [Python] Send the result back to C# in JSON format

 Due to this, code making frequent calls to Kodi or Python should be optimized to reduce the transitions where possible

 ## Features
-- Events support (xbmc.Monitor)
+- Events support (xbmc.Monitor and xbmc.Player)
 - Python interfaces
     - Code eval
     - Variable management
     - Value escaping
     - Function calls
     - Python console logging
-- C# Bindings of Kodi modules (xbmc, xbmcgui, ...)
+- C# Bindings for Kodi modules (xbmc, xbmcgui, ...)
-- URL Routing (handlers for different sections of the plugin)
+- URL Routing: define handlers for different plugin sections/functionalities, and connect them to menu entries
 - Support for Service addons (executed in background, as defined in addon.xml)
 - Addons can run in the background, and persist across script invocation.